Hipsterfil998/Marianna_head/data/README.md

 ## 6. wiki_naples_500_hyper.tsv

-This is an expanded versione of wiki_naples.tsv.
+This is an expanded version of wiki_naples.tsv.
 The dataset includes entries for all objects that have hyperlink connections to the pages contained in wiki_naples_500.tsv.
 This file contains the following headers:

 - summary
 - title